walidamro-msft/aoai-sora-2-model-startup-samples/dotnet/README.md

 - You may not have access to Sora-2 on your subscription

 ### "Error: 400"
+- **Most common issue:** Make sure `seconds` is a **string** (e.g., `"4"`) not an integer (e.g., `4`)
+- **For Image-to-Video:** The multipart form field name must be `"input_reference"`, not `"image"`
 - Check that your image dimensions match the `size` parameter exactly (for Image-to-Video)
 - Verify your image is in a supported format: JPEG, PNG, WebP (for Image-to-Video)
 - Make sure your prompt and parameters are valid
-- Check that the video duration is one of the supported values: 4, 8, or 12 seconds
+- Check that the video duration is one of the supported string values: `"4"`, `"8"`, or `"12"`
+- Verify the `size` parameter uses one of the exact supported resolutions
+- **Important:** Input images with human faces are currently rejected by the API

+### "Error: 404" or "Not Found"
+- The Azure OpenAI endpoint should be: `https://{resourceName}.openai.azure.com/openai/v1/videos`
+- Verify your `AZURE_RESOURCE_NAME` is correct (e.g., `aoai-test-swedencentral-001`)
+- Check that the Sora-2 model is deployed in your Azure region

+### HTTP Request Failures or Timeouts
+- Video generation can take several minutes; use `Sora2VideoCreationStatus` to poll for completion
+- Ensure you're not hitting rate limits (max 2 concurrent video jobs)
+- Check your network connection and firewall settings
+- Verify the Azure OpenAI service is available in your region

 ### Build Errors
 If you get compilation errors: